Start here in your journey to cooperate with the Holy Spirit.

 All these are essential activities undertaken by the Spirit.
 Although our teaching intentionally focuses on ‘empowerment’, growth into Christian wholeness does not omit any of them.
-Anticipated in the Old Testament, they become reality in the New.
+Anticipated in the Old Testament, they become reality in the New Testament.

 Jesus and the Spirit

-Jesus’ own character was Spirit-moulded from conception, and in childhood he had an inbuilt, inner awareness of his relationship with the Father.
-Yet somehow this fullydivine, fully-human God incarnate man did not cling to his divine ‘supernatural advantage’ but relinquished it.
+Jesus’ own character was Spirit-molded from conception, and in childhood he had an inbuilt, inner awareness of his relationship with the Father.
+Yet somehow this fully-divine, fully-human God incarnate man did not cling to his divine ‘supernatural advantage’ but relinquished it.
 Only after the Holy Spirit descended upon him at his baptism was he then enabled to engage in supernaturally empowered ministry.

-Jesus described this as being “baptised with the Holy Spirit” (Acts 1:4,5) – not speaking of any single experience, gift or manifestation (such as tongues), but simply of the supernatural enabling to be his witnesses …whether that be tongues or any other gifiting that the Spirit sovereignly chooses.
+Jesus described this as being “baptized with the Holy Spirit” (Acts 1:4-5).
+This is not speaking of any single experience, gift or manifestation (such as tongues), but simply of the supernatural enabling to be his witnesses…whether that be tongues or any other gifting that the Spirit sovereignly chooses.